11 Jun, 2023

 BFGMiner, released in 2012, supports FPGA and ASIC.
 The application allows user to control their mining rigs remotely with customizable command keys.

-Also, miners can take on additional risk by mining multiple cryptocurrencies with the BFGMiner.
+Miners can also take on additional risks by mining multiple cryptocurrencies with the BFGMiner.
 Written in C, the software runs on Windows, Mac, and Linux with an added installation option for Raspberry Pi.

 BFGMiner is suitable for advanced users thanks to its command line interface.
 However, this makes it an uphill task for beginners as the software lacks GUI.